Keys to Successful Investing and Portfolio Management

 1. Insist Upon a Margin of Safety

 Benjamin Graham, the father of modern security analysis, taught that building a margin of safety into your investments is the single most important thing you can do to protect your portfolio.
 There are two ways you can incorporate this principle into your investment selection process.

 First, be conservative In your valuation assumptions.
 As a class, investors have a peculiar habit of extrapolating recent events into the future.
 When times are good, they become overly optimistic about the prospects of their enterprises.
 As Graham pointed out in his landmark investment book The Intelligent Investor, the chief risk is not overpaying for excellent businesses but rather paying too much for mediocre businesses during generally prosperous times.

 To avoid this situation, err on the side of caution, especially in the area of estimating future growth rates when valuing a business to determine the potential return.
-For an investor with a 15 percent required rate of return, a business that generates $1 per share in profit is worth $14.29 if the business is expected to grow at 8 percent.
-With expected growth rate of 14 percent, however, the estimated intrinsic value per share is $100, or seven times as much.
+For an investor with a 15% required rate of return, a business that generates $1 per share in profit is worth $14.29 if the business is expected to grow at 8%.
+With an expected growth rate of 14%, however, the estimated intrinsic value per share is $100, or seven times as much.

 Second, only purchase assets trading near (in the case of excellent businesses) or substantially below (in the case of other businesses) your estimate of intrinsic value.
 Once you’ve conservatively estimated the intrinsic value of a stock or private business, such as a car wash held through a limited liability company, make sure you are getting a fair deal.
 How much you are willing to pay depends on a variety of factors, but that price will determine your rate of return.